alenia/gogaruco_proposal_2012/notes/polya_notes.md

-Polya's book is structured Socratically, as a conversation between a teacher of how to solve math problems and a student. _Find a relivant examle_.
+Polya's book is structured Socratically, as a conversation between a teacher of how to solve math problems and a student. _Find a relivant examle from Polya_.
 Test Driven Development is fantastic as a learning tool because it allows the student to socratically guide themselves through the code.
 The student is constantly focused on the end goal since the concept which they are trying to prove is codified in the first integration test.
 When they get to the step of "Alright, I have my controller.
 What do I do next?" the test come back with _example_.
+(Use Sarah Mei's example from blog BDD outside in blog post)